 Any type of home health equipment designed to withstand regular, repeated use can qualify as Durable Medical Equipment.
 What differentiates basic home equipment from DME is whether Medicare will cover it or not.

-There are some types of home equipment which Medicare explicitly defines as DME, and will cover for those enrolled in Part B. According to Medicare’s coverage guidelines, the following types of home equipment are classified as DME:
+There are some types of home equipment that Medicare explicitly defines as DME, and will cover for those enrolled in Part B. According to Medicare’s coverage guidelines, the following types of home equipment are classified as DME:

 - Traction Equipment